AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 The subteam looks forward to further experimentation and iteration to analyze and improve the system, and to eventually develop a practical reactor.

 # Manual
-The goal of this section is to provide all of the guidance that would be necessary for a future team to pick up your work where you left off.
-Please try to be thorough and put yourselves in the shoes of a newcomer to the project.
-Below are some recommended sections, but the manual will likely take a slightly different form for each team.

-## Special Components
+### Special Components

-###Pressure Regulator
+####Pressure Regulator

-A Pressure regulator is a device that manages the pressure.
-For the purposes of the subteam we use it in order to decrease the pressure coming from the water supply (Sink).

-This allows for the flow rate of the influent water to be stopped when the peristaltic pump is stopped.
+A pressure regulator is a device that manages the flow pressure of a fluid.
+The subteam utilized this device to decrease the flow pressure of the water supply (sink).
+This allowed for the flow rate of the influent water to be stopped when the peristaltic pump is stopped.

 The specifications of the Pressure Regulator are as follows: